samuller/pgmerge/docs/faq.md

     \d table_name

-## Can pgmerge import data while the database currently in-use?
+## Can pgmerge import data while the database is currently in-use?

-No, if there are other active connections to the database importing will likely fail.
+No, if there are other active connections to the database the importing process will likely fail.
 The current implementation might require obtaining exclusive locks on the database tables.

 ## Can pgmerge import data with a custom format or that was created manually?

 Not currently, no. While it is easy to create CSV files such that they'll import correctly, it is dangerous as any mistakes can cause your database to contain data in an invalid state.
 This is because pgmerge might temporarily disable database checks that enforce consistency during import (currently this occurs when using the `--disable-foreign-keys` option).
 It is currently an assumption that the data provided is completely valid.

+## Can pgmerge corrupt data in my database?

+Yes, especially when `--disable-foreign-keys` is used as the option disables various database consistency checks during the import process.
+The import process always assumes the input data is completely valid.